 Lastly, a couple of best practices for naming briefs:

 - Get some real names or name ideas into the brief: Including abstract ideas you’re hoping the name will express is a must, but it’s best to give tangible examples (and counterexamples) as well, whether they’re names in the marketplace today or illustrative name ideas.

 - Ensure every decision maker reviews and approves the brief: It’ll save everyone some time and heartache.

-To learn more about naming briefs and what to include in them, check out “How to Write a Naming Brief,” by Fritinancy and listen to the beginning of Amanda Peterson’s episode of How Brands Are Built.
+To learn more about what to include in a naming brief, check out “How to Write a Naming Brief,” by Fritinancy and listen to the beginning of Amanda Peterson’s episode of How Brands Are Built.
 Episodes with Clive Chafer and Jonathan Bell also touch on do’s and don’t’s of naming briefs.

 Just promise me this: Before you get the team into a conference room with pizza, beer, and piles of sticky notes (if that’s your chosen approach to name generation), take a stab at creating a naming brief that clearly articulates all the essentials listed above.
 Good luck, and have fun naming!

 UPDATE: Based on this post and podcast interviews with namers, we’ve created a naming brief template.
 It’s downloadable, interactive, and free.